Declaration

 fundamentally the Forms of our Governments:

-our own Legislatures, and declaring themselves invested with power to
+suspending our own Legislatures, and declaring themselves invested

 He has plundered our seas, ravaged our Coasts, burnt our towns, and